This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

-You can beat eggs, make delicious smoothies, stir up pancake batter – the list is pretty endless.
+Immersion blenders can be used to whip egg whites, make delicious smoothies, stir up pancake batter – the list is pretty endless.
 Most frequently, however, these powerful little tools are used to blend hot liquids and foods that are in a saucepan.
 Immersion blenders are also a great option for cold liquids, such as smoothies.

 Making soup in a countertop blender is risky since the hot liquid creates pressure.
 This forces the liquid to spill out of the blender, even when the lid is on.
 In addition, many people are burnt from the steam when taking off the lid.
 This isn’t an issue with immersion blenders.

 - Size – Because of their size, these stick blenders are easy to store and won’t take up too much of your coveted kitchen space.

 - Cleaning – The blades easily separate from the handle (where the electrics are), so they are very easy to clean.
 Simply unscrew the blades and wash in hot, soapy water, dry, and it’s ready to be put away for next time.
 This is a major advantage of these hand blenders; other blenders can sometimes prove difficult to clean, given the number of intricate parts they have.